 6. Manjaro Gnome Edition

 It resembles OpenSUSE as an operating system.
-But the developers focused on stability more than delivering the latest updates.
-As a result, there’ll be rare cases you’ll find bugs or issues.
-Though it is a community-supported distro, a user can go for commercial support also.
+However, the developers focused on stability more than delivering the latest updates.
+As a result, there will be rare cases where you’ll find bugs or issues.
+Though it is a community-supported distro, a user can also go for commercial support.

-OpenSUSE is a powerful GNOME based Linux distributions.
-It combines an easy to use desktop environment with thousands of useful tools and applications.
-It is another Gnome distro suitable for both regular users and developers sponsored by SUSE Linux GmbH.
+OpenSUSE is a powerful GNOME-based Linux distribution.
+It combines an easy-to-use desktop environment with thousands of useful tools and applications.
+It is another Gnome distro suitable for regular users and developers and sponsored by SUSE Linux GmbH.
 OpenSUSE developers build their own package manager called Open Build Service for better management.

 OpenSUSE has two different types of releases: the “stable” and “rolling” releases.
 The user will get a major release every three years and minor updates in the stable version.
-But the “rolling” feature is used mainly for bug fixes only.
-So packages you’ll get here are tested before so that users won’t face any issue to operate them.
+However, the “rolling” feature is used mainly for bug fixes only.
+So, the packages you’ll get here are tested before so that users won’t face any issues operating them.